Kiyamou/VapourSynth-JincResize/README.md

 Modified from EWA-Resampling-VS:  https://github.com/Lypheo/EWA-Resampling-VS .
 Added the 8bit support.

 I'm a beginner for C++.
-The plugin is very slow now (slower than the original version).
+The plugin needs improvement.
 I will try to modify in the future.

 # Usage